How to Setup WireGuard ProtonVPN on Kali Linux (Step-by-Step Guide) 🧭

 sudo apt update

-sudo apt install -y wireguard resolvconf curl jq dnsutils
+sudo apt install -y wireguard resolvconf curl jq dnsutils- wireguard and wg-quick let me bring tunnels up/down cleanly.

-• resolvconf (or systemd-resolved on some setups) handles DNS; the exact manager isn’t critical for this post.
+- resolvconf (or systemd-resolved on some setups) handles DNS; the manager differs per setup.

-• curl + jq give me quick IP checks; dnsutils gives me dig for simple DNS tests.
+- curl + jq help me check public IP on Linux quickly; dnsutils gives me dig for DNS tests.

-Step 2 — Download the right configs (US/DE/IN) 🔐
+Step 2 — Download Proton WireGuard configs 🔐

 I rename my configs to short labels like protonus, protonnl, protonin.

-Move the .conf files into place and lock them down:
+Move the .conf files into place and lock them down.
+Keep profiles in /etc/wireguard so the setup stays predictable and easy to troubleshoot.

 sudo mkdir -p /etc/wireguard